keelan542/TextToMorse/README.md

 # TextToMorse
-Converts text to morse code
+Converts text to morse code.
+Displays the inputted message in morse code along with the audio for the message.